bfvilchez/Santa-I-Wish/README.md

 # Santa-I-Wish

-This project is an redesign of the original project
+This project is an rebuild of the original project

-Reason for redesign:
+Reason for rebuild:
   - firebase unfortunately does not work properly, some data does get posted on to the database while other data does not.
   - CoreData slows down the project especially after mutliple child objects are created.